popey456963/CLWO-Jailbreak-rules/source/Forum rules.md

 [list]
 Notes:* Walls surrounding the map are fine, this to allow sniping positions.
 [/list]
-* You must have left armory before 9:30.
+* You must have left armoury before 9:30.

 * You are not allowed to to play mini games at all. (not on free days not on LR, never). (only exception is when a warden orders you to compete in a game against a prisoner, or if there is a rebeller hiding inside the game)

-* You can only re-enter armory if you had a visual on a prisoner inside the armory.
+* You can only re-enter armoury if you had a visual on a prisoner inside the armoury.

 * You cannot enter the vents unless you see a prisoner inside the vents, or entering the vents.